fractal6/doc/docs/circle.en.md

 ## Authority

-Each role in an organisation is defined with a level of authority that affect the rights and the resources accessible by the role leader.
+In addition to membership, a user can have one or several roles in a organisation.
+Each role is defined with a level of authority that affect the rights and the resources accessible by the role leader.

 The authority of a role can be one of the following: